UbiquityDotNET/Llvm.NET/docfx/articles/Samples/codegeneration.md

 DeclareCopyFunc() is a bit special in that it handles some target specific support in a generalized way.
 In particular the calling convention for the struct to use the `byval` form to pass the structure as a pointer but that the callee gets a copy of the original.
-This, is used for some large structures and allows the target machine generation room to use alternate means of transfering the data.
+This, is used for some large structures and allows the target machine generation room to use alternate means of transferring the data.
 (Stack or possibly otherwise unused registers).
 For the two processors this sample supports Clang only uses this for the Cortex-M3 so the code calls the TargetDetails.AddABIAttributesForByValueStructure) to add the appropriate attributes for the target as needed.